Skip to main content

 (*TUIApp).Run(ctx)

-Starts the read-eval-print loop:
+Starts the bundled runner:

 • loads ~/.config/hrns/config.json